 *This post may contain affiliate links, please see my disclosure

-Senate Republicans unveiled an “Economic Rescue Plan” that would send American taxpayers $1,200 checks.
+The CARES Act passed on March 27th.
+It will send American taxpayers $1,200 stimulus checks starting in April 2020.
 It will also provide low-cost loans to corporations and small business struggling during this outbreak.

 Taxpayers earning up to $75,000 ($150,000 for married couples) per year would receive a $1,200 stimulus check, and payments go LOWER for those earning $76,000 – $99,000 ($198k for married couples) per year.
 If your tax filing status is Head of Household, the income limit is $112,500.

 It also provides $500 per qualifying child (16 years old and under).

 The FINAL copy of the bill can be found HERE.

 If you are under the adjust gross income limits on your 2019 tax return (or 2018 if no 2019 return filed yet), you would receive a check.
 You would also receive additional money if you have qualifying children (16 years old and under).

 NEW: If you do NOT qualify for a check based on 2018/2019 income, but your income drops in 2020 below the thresholds, you are eligible to receive the rebate amount on your 2020 tax return.

 or compare the top high-yield savings accounts here